Nikolai Slavov

 Many biological processes stem from the coordinated interactions of molecularly and functionally diverse cells.
 However, this diversity is relatively unexplored at the proteome level because of the limitations of conventional affinity-based reagents for quantifying proteins in single cells.
 To alleviate these limitations, in 2017 our laboratory introduced Single Cell ProtEomics by Mass Spectrometry (SCoPE-MS).
 Since then, we developed more powerful and fully automated methods, including SCoPE2, pSCoPE, and plexDIA.

-Taking advantage of ideas for advancing data acquisition and interpretation, we developed next generation methods that increase the sensitivity, data completeness and flexibility of single-cell protein analysis.
-These allow prioritization of thousands of proteins and highly parallel analysis of both single-cells and peptides.
-All of these methods can be implemented using accessible commercial equipment.
+Taking advantage of strategies for advancing data acquisition and mass spectra identification, we developed methods that increase the sensitivity, data completeness and flexibility of single-cell protein analysis.
+These methods allow prioritization of thousands of proteins or parallelization in the mass domain by plexDIA, which supports parallel analysis of both single-cells and peptides.
+The multiplexing in the mass domain can be complemented by time domain multiplexing using timePlex, which enabled combinatorial increase in throughput as demonstrated by research at PTI.
+To facilitate accessibility, we introduced robust protocols and recommended best practices.

 Slavov Laboratory